localForage/localForage/README.md

 described on the
 [project homepage](http://slimerjs.org/install.html#install-firefox).

-Once everything is installed you can simply type `make test` to make sure the code is working as expected.
+Once everything is installed you can simply type `grunt test` to make sure the code is working as expected.

 TODO: Provide Windows/Linux instructions; check into XULRunner setup.